1950 Live Performance.

 x--x--x--x--x

-These youtube recordings are for everyone who wonders what it was like to hear Yoshiko Yamaguchi in a live performance on stage.
+These youtube recordings are for everyone who wonders what it was like to hear Yoshiko Yamaguchi singing live in an onstage performance.
 Here she is singing, speaking (in English, Japanese, and Mandarin) laughing, and enjoying herself while entertaining a Japanese-American audience.
 Please feel free to make copies of these tracks (in case some phony copyright assertion is made).
-Yamaguchi herself would have liked these to be in the public domain rather than being privately held.
+Yamaguchi herself would have liked these to be in the public domain rather than being privately held like they are now.

 A word about Yoshiko's singing here: by 1950 she was thirty years old and near the peak of her singing career, having taken lessons continuously for over fifteen years.
 Some of the songs (like Suzhou Serenade) she had been singing and refining for ten years, and the result (as you can hear on these videos) is spectacular indeed.
 Add to this the input of western piano arrangements and rhythm and a song like Tokyo Serenade just swings so nicely! when Yoshiko 'holds' those notes, the angels also weep